csgsa-uic/classics-bookclub/README.md

-## The Computer Science Classics Reading Club @ The University of Illinois at Chicago
+## The Computer Science Classics Reading Club @ UIC

 This club exists to facilitate periodic meeting of members to discuss classic works pertaining to Computer Science.
 A list of possible titles now being considered are listed below.